Parthiban-seenu/OwnAlexa/README.md

 pip install pyjokes

-Thhis is about my alexa and in future my alexa will do much more tasks..
+This is about my alexa and in future my alexa will do much more tasks..